Tikal with Kids

 - If travelling with a toddler, forget the stroller and bring a backpack or baby carrier instead.

-- Victoria hired her guide through a local agent (more details to follow) and my family had a guide courtesy of our hotel, La Lancha.
+- We had a guide courtesy of our hotel, La Lancha.
 It’s absolutely worth getting a guide as they not only know the best routes but can point out all the places and tell all the stories that kids will love.

 Getting to Tikal